30 Malaga facts that surely you did not know

 WHERE TO STAY

 If you decide to visit the Costa del Sol and enjoy the city of Málaga, there’s nothing better than staying in a prestigious hotel.
 Fuerte Marbella offers you all kinds of services and amenities in the heart of this town in Marbella.
-You can also choose Fuerte Estepona, which is located on the beach and is 5 minutes from the centre of the town between Gibraltar and Puerto Banús.
 It is an environmentally-friendly locale that offers all kinds of services.
 On the other hand, if you prefer to see the east, you can do so by staying in the Olée Holiday Rentals Apartments between Torrox and Nerja, typical Andalusian villages with the best climate in Europe.

 This chain has over 60 years of experience as a leading chain.
 Holidays with friends, with family or friends, however you choose to travel fits these hotels perfectly.